 Institutions may submit proposals including advanced research computing infrastructure and related resources to carry out a research or technology development project.
 The CFI believes that investments in advanced research computing infrastructure are maximized when those resources are shared.
-We therefore expect that research computing resources costing more than \$100,000 will normally be housed, managed and operated by Compute Canada.
-Although this is the CFI's preferred approach, it is not intended to be an iron-clad rule.
+We therefore expect that research computing resources costing more than \$100,000 will normally be housed, managed and operated by the Digital Research Alliance of Canada (the Alliance).
+Although this is the CFI's preferred approach, it is not intended to be an ironclad rule.
 We recognize that there are instances where, for compelling reasons, research computing infrastructure is best housed, managed and operated by institutions.